diogob/pasta/README.md

 PASTA stands for **PostgreSQL Abstract Syntax Tree Assembler**.
 It provies a set of functions and lenses that will build queries, based on an internal AST representation.
-It also provides instances for the [TextShow](https://github.com/RyanGlScott/text-show) class to convert the generated AST into Text.
+It also provides a `toSQL` function the generated AST into Text.

 In other words, it allows you to: